Litun098/ClipCast/readme.md

 ## Author

-This project was developed by [Your Name/Team].
+This project was developed by Dibyakanta Nayak.